Exploring Relationships {-}

 This generalization exercise will explore the idea that correlations between two measures can arise by chance alone.
 There are two questions to answer.
 For each question, you will be sampling random numbers from uniform distribution.
 To conduct the estimate, you will be running a simulation 100 times.
 The questions are:

-Use these tips to answer the question.
+Use these tips to answer the question for Warm-up Part 1.

-Tip 1: You can use the runif()
+Tip 1: You can use the runif() function to sample random

-sample 10 (n=10) random numbers between the range 0 (min = 0) and 10
+below samples n = 10 random numbers between the range 0 (min = 0) and 10

-re-sampled, and will be 10 new random numbers.
+code, the 10 values in x will be re-sampled, and will be 10 new random

 CC2